 Get directions, attraction status and more when you are at the park.

-First floor exhibits only.
-Second floor closed through April 2023 for ramp repairs.
+First floor exhibit only.
+Second floor is closed this year for ramp repairs.

 Please note – last entry to this exhibit is 30 min prior to park closing.